juliapampus/DataspaceConnector/README.md

 for IDS functionalities and message handling.
 The core component in this repository provides a REST API for loading, updating, and deleting resources with local or remote data enriched by its metadata.
-It supports IDS conform message handling with other IDS connectors and IDS brokers and implements usage control for eight IDS usage policy patterns.
+It supports IDS conform message handling with other IDS connectors and components and implements usage control for selected IDS usage policy patterns.

 ***